Tomatoes

 This perennial herb is often used as a treatment for insomnia and anxiety.
 It is native to Asia and Europe.

-These juicy, sweet fruit start off as yellow flowers growing on a vine-like plant.
-Melon plants have male and female flowers (male outnumbering female) meaning that only a small proportion of flowers will bear fruit.
+These fruit start off as yellow flowers growing on a vine-like plant.
+Winter Squash plants have male and female flowers (male outnumbering female) meaning that only a small proportion of flowers will bear fruit.

 Asparagus